christofolo/christofolo.github.io/musictheory.md

 Without knowing the names of all the notes on the guitar, you can play the note that is an octave higher.
 For example, play the note on the 3rd fret of the E string.
 3 + 12 = 15.
 So next play the 15th fret of the E string.
 Notice that the note at the 15th fret sounds like a lighter shade of the note at the 3rd fret.
 When you learn the name of the note at the 3rd fret, you will also know the name of the note that is 12 frets higher at the 15th fret.

 ![ ]({{ site.baseurl }}/images/3-to-15.png){: .mx-auto.d-block :}
+*The dots above the 12th fret help you know what you are playing.
+They are the same notes but just an octave higher.
+For example, the first dot above the 12th fret (15th fret) has the same note name as the 3rd fret.*

 __The important thing to understand:__ If notes repeat every 12 frets, that means there are only 12 note names in total.

 Before we get into those note names, we need to next discuss The Major Scale first.
 It will reveal why we only use 7 letters of the alphabet instead of 12.

-Practice Exercises:
+#### Practice Exercises:

-1. Play each open string and also play its "lighter shade" at the 12th fret on the same string.
+1. Play each open string and also play its "lighter shade" (the octave higher) at the 12th fret on the same string.
+2. Play each of the 12 notes from the open string to the 12th fret.
-2. Play any note and find its "lighter shade" at exactly 12 frets higher.
+3. Play __any__ note and find its "lighter shade" at exactly 12 frets higher.
 For example, play the 1st fret on the E string and then play the 13th fret.
-3. Use your ear to find the "ligher shade" of the low E string (6th string) on the A string (5th string).
+4. Use your ear to find the "ligher shade" (the octave higher) of the low E string (6th string) on the A string (5th string).
 Which fret does the higher "E" occur on the A string?
 Start on the 1st fret of the A string and go higher in pitch until you have found it.

 ## Part 3: The Major Scale creates a palette of 7 "colors"